Mercy and Salvation

 Wisdom says that God spares all because they are His, O Lord, who lovest souls.
 The punishments of God are never born of hatred.
 They are the severe remedies of divine .

-St. Gregory explains that he who strikes the flesh of the sinner to heal the soul is more merciful than one who spares it to the sinner's destruction.[^5] The same hand that chastises the earth in justice also restrains the full measure of what is deserved through mercy.
+St. Gregory explains that he who strikes the flesh of the sinner to heal the soul is more merciful than one who spares it to the sinner's destruction.[^5] The same hand that chastises the earth in also restrains the full measure of what is deserved through mercy.

-Every chastisement permitted in history, whether the Flood, the captivity of Israel, or the Passion of Christ, reveals that divine justice is ordered toward restoration, not annihilation.
+Every chastisement permitted in history, whether the Flood, the captivity of Israel, or the Passion of Christ, reveals that divine is ordered toward restoration, not annihilation.
 God destroys only what refuses to be healed.
 Thus in our own age of , the severity of His judgments may still conceal mercy, calling men to repentance before the final reckoning.

 Scripture also warns that mercy has its measure.
 When is despised and repentance refused, the mercy of God becomes the witness of condemnation.
-To those who persist in rebellion, justice will appear pure and unmingled, for mercy unreceived hardens into judgment.
+To those who persist in rebellion, will appear and unmingled, for mercy unreceived hardens into judgment.

 Hell is not the absence of God in the sense imagined by modern sentiment.
 It is His presence experienced as torment by those who hate Him.
 As St. Thomas writes, God punishes the sinner by allowing him what he has chosen: separation from the good which alone can satisfy him.[^7]

-For the faithful, divine justice is not terror but consolation.
+For the faithful, divine is not terror but consolation.
 It ensures that the universe is not ruled by caprice, but by righteousness.
 The saints rejoice in God's judgments because they see them as truth unveiled.

-In the heavenly City, justice reigns as the order of glory, and mercy as the song of the redeemed.
-St. Augustine says that the mercy of God is celebrated by those who were saved, His justice by those who were condemned, and in both His goodness is magnified.[^8]
+In the heavenly City, reigns as the order of glory, and mercy as the song of the redeemed.
+St. Augustine says that the mercy of God is celebrated by those who were saved, His by those who were condemned, and in both His goodness is magnified.[^8]

 The souls who endured exile will one day see how every chastisement, every hidden trial, and every permitted sorrow was already weighted with mercy.
-The scales of divine justice are not measured in years, but in eternity.
+The scales of divine are not measured in years, but in eternity.

 When the final day dawns, the saints will cry not for vengeance, but for praise, for in every decree of the Most High they will behold the face of Love.
-Then will be fulfilled the word: mercy and truth have met each other; justice and peace have kissed.
+Then will be fulfilled the word: mercy and truth have met each other; and peace have kissed.